flyingmothman/bionlp/README.md

-**Feel Free to create an Issue and Chat with me in the Issues section.**
+**Feel Free to create an Issue and Chat with me in the Issues section -- I will reply in at most 48 hours.**
 This repo contains all the code(preprocessing, postprocessing, modeling, training) used in the BioNLP paper "Comparing and combining some popular NER approaches on Biomedical tasks".
 The code for all models is in `./models`.
 Utility code is in `./utils`.
 Code for preprocessing datasets (getting data ready for training) can be found in `./preprocessing`
-Configurations for all experiments, models, and datasets is in `./configs`.
+Configurations for all experiments, models, and datasets are in `./configs`.

 ## Requirements
 Works with `Python version 3.10` and above ; We use an Anaconda python 3.10 environment and install dependencies using `pip install -r requirements.txt`.
 You can create an anaconda python 3.10 environment called `my_env` with:
 ```
 conda create -n my_env python=3.10